Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 While both are rewards cards and they aim to occupy a different spot in your wallet, the Sapphire Preferred is the new winner.
 The expanded rewards categories of the Preferred, including the fact that it now earns the same travel points you can earn with the Flex, means the Preferred has finally stepped up to become worthy of the $95 asking price.

 However, because you can transfer rewards between these two cards, you’ll still want to grab both if you want to go deep into the Chase Ultimate Rewards Program.

 Chase Freedom Flex℠ vs Chase Sapphire Preferred® Card Card breakdown

 Despite being part of the Chase Ultimate Rewards program, these two cards have many differences.
 Let’s see which one is better.

-This is a massive rewards rate on a variety of categories – unusual for a rotating category card – and it’s unmatched by any other card currently on the market.
+This is a big rewards rate on a variety of categories – unusual for a rotating category card – and it’s unmatched by any almost any other card currently on the market.

 Signup bonus.
 Winner: Chase Sapphire Preferred® Card

 With Chase Freedom Flex℠, you can earn $200 cash bonus after you spend $500 in the first 3 months when you open your account.
-The 5% cash back on purchases at grocery stores on up to $12,000 during your first year is also considered as part of the signup bonus and bumps the max value of this signup bonus to $800.
+You’ll also earn 5% cash back on grocery store purchases on up to $12,000 spent in the first year.
+This does not include Target® or Walmart® purchases.

-On the other hand, the Chase Sapphire Preferred® Card lets you earn 80,000 bonus points once you spend $4,000 in the first 3 months.
+On the other hand, the Chase Sapphire Preferred® Card lets you earn 60,000 bonus points once you spend $4,000 in the first 3 months.
 This is one of Chase’s larger signup bonuses, worth around $750 if you redeem via the Chase Ultimate Rewards program or the new Pay Yourself Back feature.
 This welcome offer alone is enough to consider the card, even if you’re not yet invested in the Chase Ultimate Rewards program.